krishnakadiyala/NPAcourse/labs/Section_04_Using_3rd_Party_Modules/Ansible_Lab_19_Backup_Configs.md

 Supported platforms for this module actually matches anything Netmiko, a popular Python-based SSH library, supports, e.g. vendor_os like cisco_ios, cisco_nxos, juniper_junos, arista_eos, etc.  Since we have those variables pre-built in our inventory file, we can use them as defined in the output above.

-Save and Execute the playbook.
+Save and execute the playbook.

 ```
 ntc@ntc-training:ansible$ ansible-playbook -i inventory backup.yml